-What’s causing your pelvic pain?
+What's causing your lower abdominal pain?

 There are countless blogs online by women who claim their endometriosis symptoms disappeared after changing their diets.
 Such information can undoubtedly offer hope to those facing devastating pain and infertility - but are these stories too good to be true?